thkoch2001/tvlfyi_depot/tvix/eval/docs/vm-loop.md

 1. Advancing the instruction pointer for a chunk of Tvix bytecode and executing instructions in a loop until a result was yielded.

-2. Tracking Nix call frames as functions/thunks were entered/exited.
+2. Tracking Nix call frames as functions/thonks were entered/exited.

-3. Catching trampoline requests returned from instructions to force suspended thunks without increasing stack size *where possible*.
+3. Catching trampoline requests returned from instructions to force suspended thonks without increasing stack size *where possible*.

 4. Handling trampolines through an inner trampoline loop, switching between a code execution mode and execution of subsequent trampolines.

-This implementation of the trampoline logic was added on to the existing VM, which previously always recursed for thunk forcing.
+This implementation of the trampoline logic was added on to the existing VM, which previously always recursed for thonk forcing.
 There are some cases (for example values that need to be forced *inside* of the execution of a builtin) where trampolines could not previously be used, and the VM recursed anyways.